View of a suspension bridge and Grey Glacier

 Lenga Forest - La Morrena

-The next 2.48 mi.
-(4 km.) will be a stretch with very little slope, you will pass in front of the Chileno Sector and little by little you will enter the Lenga Forest until you reach the Moraine.
-An area of large boulders that we consider the beginning of the third section and the most difficult and technical of the day.
+The next 2.48 mi (4 km) will be a segment with very little slope that passes by the Chileno Sector.
+Little by little you’ll enter the Lenga Forest until reaching the Moraine, an area with large boulders that we would consider the beginning of the third section and the most difficult segment of the day’s hike.

 Base Torres Viewpoint

-For almost 1.24 mi.
-(2 km.) you will have to find your way between the large blocks of rock that are on the slope, a stretch with quite a slope that will take you to the reward: The Base Torres viewpoint.
-Its glacier lake is crowned by the three granite towers that give the park its name.
-Relax, take a few pictures, have lunch with the best views, and of course, enjoy!
+For almost 1.24 mi (2 km) you’ll have to hike uphill around large blocks of rock, a somewhat challenging segment leading to a well-deserved reward: The Base Torres Viewpoint.
+The viewpoint offers stunning vistas of the glacier lake crowned by the three granite towers that lend the park its name.
+Relax, take a few pictures, eat lunch with the phenomenal landscape, and of course, enjoy!

-Start your way back by walking along the same trail that has led you to the most iconic views of the park.
-When you arrive at your lodging in Sector Central or Chileno, you will take your backpack to the Welcome Center.
-Here, you will take the minibus that will take you to the park entrance, Portería Laguna Amarga.
-From there, you will take the bus to Puerto Natales at approximately 21:30, ending this incredible adventure in the O Circuit Patagonia.
+Start your journey back by walking along the same trail that has led you to the most iconic views of the park.
+When you arrive at your lodging in Sector Central or Chileno, you’ll collect your backpack and take it to the Welcome Center.
+Here, board the shuttle bus that will take you back to the park entrance, Portería Laguna Amarga.
+From there, catch the bus to Puerto Natales around 9:30 pm, thus ending your incredible adventure in the O Circuit Patagonia.

-What to bring to O Circuit Torres del Paine
+What to bring to O Circuit Patagonia Trek

 • Passport

-• PDI: Migratory Card (foreign travelers not residing in Chile)
+• PDI: Migratory Card (for foreign travelers not residing in Chile)

 • Lodging reservation ticket